yogesh8177/feed-search/README.md

 # Docker e2e

-1. Make sure you download and install `docker` and `docker-compose` on you system.
+1. Make sure you download and install `docker` and `docker-compose` on your system.
 1. Our `docker-compose.yml` is present at `$PROJECT_ROOT/docker-compose.yml` directory;
 1. Run: `docker-compose up -d` OR `sudo docker-compose up -d`
 1. Run: `docker-compose logs -f ui-e2e` to follow and view e2e logs in action

+Below is a sample of dockerized e2e test logs:

 ![docker e2e](docs/ScreenShots/docker-e2e.png)